Becoming a Trainer

 Time commitment: 4 hours one time

-Total time commitment for new Trainers: 3 days + ~30 hours over 3 month period, including reading and prep time
+Total time commitment for previously certified Instructors to become certified Instructor Trainers: ~30 hours over 3 month period, including reading and prep time

 For the most recent Trainer Training schedule and discussion questions, see the Trainer Training Curriculum